Cu3PO42/KeySAVe-Documentation/dumping/battle-videos.md

 10. Close your 3DS, take out the SD card and put it into your computer.
 11. Go to the appropriate folder for your game.
 12. Copy the file to a folder of your choice and append `-2` to the name.
-13. Now start KeySAVe and go to the Breaking tab.
+13. Now start KeySAVᵉ and go to the Breaking tab.
 14. Click on *File 1* and open the video from step 6.
 15. Click on *File 2* and open the video from step 12.
 16. You should now see a dialog that a key has been created, it will be saved automatically.
 If you get an error, you have not followed the instructions correctly, please start over.